Environmental impact of wind power: Waste, recycling, repurposing

 Modern wind turbine blades are made from plastic/fiberglass composite designs that provide a service lifetime of less than about 20 years.
 As of February 2018, there was no economical technology and market for recycling these old blades, and the most common disposal procedure is to truck them to landfills.
 Other options for disposing of the blades includes incinerating the material or grinding it up into powder, but both of these methods are not only expensive, but also inefficient and involves additional energy usage.
 Blade incineration can emit greenhouse gases if not recycled.
 A study of wind turbine blades in Canada found that "Incineration of blade waste increases GHG emissions in all provinces".
-Due of their hollow design for less weight, blades can take up an enormous volume compared to their mass, making road transport difficult, expensive, and dangerous due to wide turning berths, extra safety vehicles, and longer flatbed trucks.
+Due to their hollow design for less weight, blades can take up an enormous volume compared to their mass, making road transport difficult, expensive, and dangerous due to wide turning berths, extra safety vehicles, and longer flatbed trucks.

 Since many blades are still trashed, landfill operators have started requiring blades to be cut to pieces and sometimes crushed before they can be landfilled, which consumes further energy.
 However, as they can take a lot of weight they can be made into long lasting small bridges for walkers or cyclists.
 Along with ongoing development work to extend the generating efficiency and service life of newer turbines, blade recycling solutions continue to be pursued that are economical, energy efficient, and market scalable.

 There may be as much as 45% additional waste resulting from processes that occur during the lifecycle of the turbine blades, and it is estimated that total annual blade waste of all countries may reach 2.9 million tons by 2050.
 In comparison, global solar photovoltaic cell waste is expected to reach about 78 million tons by 2050, and 750 million tons of fly ash waste was produced by coal power in 2022.